jooo-lee/rock-paper-scissors/README.md

 * Make the web page mobile friendly
 * Wrap elements when the window is resized
 * Dynamically manipulate the DOM

+## Songs used:

+* "bruh" by jump man 93
+* "Mad World" by Michael Andrews